Nortcele7/TypeFast.cmd/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who help improve TypeFast.cmd
 - Inspired by the need for accessible typing practice tools
 - Built with love for the typing community